-The virtual machine (VM) runs Linux and comes pre-installed with all required tools.
-Linux experience is not required, but advanced users can optionally use the Linux command line and work directly with the official ESP-IDF and the ready to use SharkSSL build tools.
-The easy to use web based development tools let any developer edit, compile, and upload code via a USB connection to an ESP32.
+The virtual machine runs Linux and comes pre-installed with all necessary tools including the web-based SharkSSL IDE, so you can get started right away without any prior Linux experience.
+However, if you are an advanced user, you also have the option to use the Linux command line and work directly with the official ESP-IDF and SharkSSL build tools.
+The web-based development tool makes it easy for any developer to edit, compile, and upload code to an ESP32 via a USB connection.
+No matter your skill level, SharkSSL ESP32 IDE has something to offer you.

 The SharkSSL is loaded by navigating to the IP address printed in the VM's console window.